fivdi/pigpio/README.md

 10 |

 ##### getPwmFrequency()
 Returns the frequency (in hertz) used for the gpio.
+The default frequency is 800Hz.

 ##### servoWrite(pulseWidth)
 - pulseWidth - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500